On this page

 If you smoke, your doctor will usually advise you to stop smoking.
 Giving up can make treatment more effective, reduce side effects and improve your long-term health.

-The thought of having any type of surgery can be frightening.
+The thought of having surgery can be worrying.
 Your surgeon or specialist nurse will explain what to expect and answer any questions before your operation.

 A physiotherapist will help you do breathing exercises and show you how to cough properly.

-Radiotherapy uses high-energy x-rays to destroy cancer cells, while doing as little harm as possible to normal cells nearby.
+Radiotherapy uses high energy rays to destroy cancer cells, while doing as little harm as possible to normal cells.
+If all of the tumour can be removed by surgery, you may not need radiotherapy.

 You may have radiotherapy: